 Schools are bound by federal regulations established by the US Department of Agriculture’s National School Lunch Program.
 According to their regulations, a whole meal comprises a meat or alternative, milk, fruit and/ or vegetable; and bread or grain based product.
 WHS students choose what they want to eat, cafeteria-style.
 If they select three to five of these elements, it is considered a “whole” meal and the foodservice department is reimbursed a portion of the cost by the government.
 Otherwise, the purchase is considered a la carte, and may not provide the nutritional requirements for lunch.

 WHS students, especially those involved in after school activities, are a hungry bunch.
-Since 2008, the cafeteria has been offering a snack service 2:30-3:10pm, and many students eat three times a day.
-While Weston has been fortunate to have few problems with obesity, the “Healthy, Hunger- Free Kids Act of 2010” will be enforced by January 2013.
-In anticipation of these changes, the cafeteria has already improved the quality and variety of foods offered.
+Since 2008, the cafeteria has been offering a snack service 2:50-3:30pm, and many students eat three times a day.

-Mrs. Sousa has been gradually introducing locally produced foods, replacing some government provided commodities.
-Locally grown and organic choices have increased by approximately 30% in the last couple of years.
-Some additions include Stonyfield Farms Organic Yogurt, whole grain pasta and breads, and Garelick milk- produced without growth hormones or high fructose corn syrup.
+Weston Nutrition Service is pleased to provide some locally produced foods including Stonyfield Farms Organic Yogurt, whole grain pasta and breads, and Garelick milk- produced without growth hormones or high fructose corn syrup.
 Land’s Sake is a contributor to the High School’s pantry, providing tomatoes, field greens, peppers, leeks, kale, turnip greens, butternut squash, carrots and parsnips.
 The seasons provide variety and opportunities for changing recipes.
-In 2010, the cafeteria began offering free-range organic turkeys for the Thanksgiving meal.
+Our most recent contributor is Red’s Best Seafood.

 The snacks provided by the High School have also become healthier.
-In accordance with the Institute of Medicines Standard for Foods in Schools and the Dietary Guidelines for Americans, 2010 –, as well as Mrs. Sousa’s own nutrition philosophy, all snacks and drinks have lower sodium, fat and sugar content; there has been no discernable decrease in the consumption level.
+In accordance with the Institute of Medicines Standard for Foods in Schools and the Dietary Guidelines for Americans, 2010 –, as well as Mrs. Sousa’s own nutrition philosophy, all snacks and drinks have lower sodium, fat and sugar content.

-The food services staff has also been trained to recognize and manage allergens.
+The Nutrition Service staff has also been trained to recognize and manage allergens.
 Parents can log onto the mySchoolBucks website and make their lunch payments, see menus and review their children’s purchases with nutrition data.
 High School Manager Wendy Howard updates ingredient lists daily at the serving lines.

 We believe that our food program provides nutritious choices that exceed governmental guidelines.
 We hope your students have enjoyed the improved quality and expanded options.
 As Mrs. Sousa noted, “Weston students are the reason we take pride in what we do.”